 G&T Resources for Families

-The Kentucky Association for Gifted Education (KAGE) is a nonprofit volunteer group of parents, teachers, and other citizens interested in advocating for appropriate educational opportunities for gifted and talented youth in Kentucky.
+The Kentucky Association for Gifted Education (KAGE) is a nonprofit volunteer group of families, teachers, and other citizens interested in advocating for appropriate educational opportunities for gifted and talented youth in Kentucky.
 For details, email the local chapter of KAGE.

 - The National Association for Gifted Children provides general information and legislative updates.
+Check out the NAGC Parent TIP sheets, too.

 - Supporting Emotional Needs of the Gifted has articles on social and emotional development and information about grant programs, staff training opportunities, and other services.